 It’s also not unreasonable to have 20-33% of your winning trades be for 20+ pips.
-This makes this method not only profitable, but also provides traders with a less stressful way of trading because the trader knows rather fast if the trade is likely to work and if not.
+This makes this method not only profitable but also provides traders with a less stressful way of trading because the trader knows rather quickly if the trade is likely to work and if not.
 Remember, it’s always better to take a small win than to let the trade go negative!

 How is Scalping Done?